d4nt3-fpv/py_gui_builder/README.md

 # The gui builder for python

 This project is in a beta section.
-There are currently no releases, but they will comme soon.
+There are currently no releases, but they will come soon.
 I would appreciate, if you contribute.
 All contributers are welcome!

 ## The functionality